egokul71435/prediction3/README.md

-# Predicting the Quality of an Airbnb Listing Using R
+# Predicting the Quality of an Airbnb Listing Using R and